 - Add comments

-What Trello may lack in functionality outside of task management, it makes up for with its Power-Ups.
+What Trello may lack in functionality outside of task management, it makes up for with what it calls “power-ups.”
 Projects require more than just productivity, which is why Trello partners with a range of third-party tools to offer many types of integrations, including the following:

 - Automation